EU to consider capital charges on shadow banks: document

 LONDON (Reuters) - The European Union may apply its mandatory capital rules for banks to a wider set of institutions to cover risks in “dark corners” of the financial system, an EU draft document said.

+The document has been written by the bloc’s European Commission and is due to be published next Wednesday.

-It outlines possible reforms to regulate “shadow banking”, or lightly supervised intermediaries outside mainstream banks such as some hedge funds and broker-dealers, which generate trillions of euros to finance the economy through securities lending, repurchase markets and securitizations.
+It outlines possible reforms to regulate “shadow banking”, or lightly supervised intermediaries outside mainstream banks that generate trillions of euros to finance the economy through securities lending, repurchase markets and securitization.

-Extending the scope of capital rules to shadow banks would respond to concerns among EU lawmakers that similar activities should be regulated in the same way, the document obtained by Reuters said.
-The paper has been written by the bloc’s European Commission and is due to be published on September 4.
+Extending the scope of capital rules to shadow banks would respond to EU lawmaker concerns that similar activities should be regulated in the same way, the document obtained by Reuters said.

 “It is not possible to discuss shadow banking without considering the scope of application of the EU banking prudential rules,” the document said.

-“These considerations respond to the overarching aim, as reaffirmed on several occasions by the G20, of eliminating all dark corners in the financial sector.”

-Mandatory capital requirements would go beyond a set of international standards for shadow banking published on Thursday.

-The European Banking Authority, an EU watchdog, will be asked to assess the size of financial entities that fall outside the scope of current bank capital rules in order to assess which pose systemic risks, the document added.
+The European Banking Authority, an EU watchdog, will be asked to assess the size of financial entities that fall outside the scope of current bank capital rules, the document added.

-The EU executive will decide in 2015 if mandatory limits are needed on banks’ exposures to shadow banks, the document said.

 Globally the shadow banking sector is estimated at around $60 trillion, with $31 trillion in the EU.

-The document, which may be revised before publication, says the commission will also look at risks from “certain investment techniques and strategies” used by mutual, exchange-traded and other funds.
+The document, which may be revised prior to publication, says the commission will also look at risks from “certain investment techniques and strategies” used by mutual, exchange- traded and other funds.

 “In particular, the review will examine how investment funds use securities financing transactions.
 Funds will have to ensure that use of this type of transaction does not impair their liquidity,” the document said.